 Model Answer 1: [Opinion: Completing a university education is the best way to get a good job.]

 In the contemporary world, the pathway to securing a good job is a subject of heated debate.
 Some advocate that practical experience and the development of soft skills outweigh the significance of completing a university education.
 Conversely, others believe that the traditional route of achieving a degree is pivotal for obtaining a promising career.
-Personally, I contend that completing university education is the optimal means to secure a good job in the modern world due to its multifaceted benefits and broader career prospects it offers.
+Personally, I contend that completing a university education is the optimal means to secure a good job in the modern world due to its multifaceted benefits and broader career prospects.

 Supporters of gaining experience and soft skills argue that practical knowledge acquired through work experience often proves more valuable in the professional sphere.
 By engaging in real-world scenarios, individuals can acquire critical competencies such as communication, problem-solving, and teamwork, which are perceived as essential in many workplaces.
 For example, an individual who has climbed the ranks in a company may possess substantial practical insights and networking connections, providing them with an edge in securing a job compared to fresh graduates.

-However, while practical experience undeniably offers valuable insights, obtaining a university degree furnishes individuals with comprehensive knowledge and a strong educational foundation.
+Those who support a more traditional route to career success believe that while practical experience undeniably offers valuable insights, obtaining a university degree furnishes individuals with comprehensive knowledge and a strong educational foundation.
 University education not only imparts specialised knowledge but also instils analytical thinking, research abilities, and a deep understanding of a particular field.
 This comprehensive learning equips graduates with a broad spectrum of skills applicable across diverse industries, enhancing their adaptability and potential for career advancement.
+Moreover, in today's competitive job market, many employers prioritize candidates with formal qualifications.
+A university degree often acts as a prerequisite for entry into certain professions, thereby opening doors to a wider array of job opportunities.

 In conclusion, while experience and soft skills hold value, the overarching benefits of university education, including specialised knowledge, critical thinking, and enhanced career prospects, make it the superior pathway to securing a rewarding job in the contemporary world.